Genio Tools

 Note

-This tool is used to check the configuration of the host environment.
+Developers use this tool to check the configuration of the host environment.

 genio-config